mohamedessamcs96/Self-Driving-Car---Predicting-Steering-Angle/README.md

 # Self-Driving Car - Behavior Cloning Training for Predicting Steering Angle Using Deep Learning and Data Augmentation

-To create a great README for your GitHub project, I'll outline a structured template for a machine learning project on predicting steering angles for a self-driving car.
-This template will cover essential sections such as an overview, installation, usage, and more.
-Here’s a suggested README structure:

----

-# Self-Driving Car - Predicting Steering Angle

 A machine learning project to predict steering angles for a self-driving car based on input images and driving telemetry.
 This project uses a deep learning model to interpret driving behavior, specifically focusing on real-time steering angle prediction.

 ## Table of Contents